liukun-msft/working-docs/servicebus/session-processor-order-issue/working-notes.md

 Both of these methods will not save `PublishOnSubscriber` as queue in `FluxFlatMap`, so it will not call  `PublishOnSubscriber#poll()` function to re-request `p` messages.

+### Follow up issue

-**Follow up issue:** when concurrent receive session number > 1, `Flux.merge()` have the same logs behavior.
-This is because when one thread is consuming message, another thread `tryEmit` may be failed, and internally, `Flux.merge()` will put the message in queue and request 1 more message.
+When session concurrency > 1, `Flux.merge` is going to merge all session receivers, and it have the similar issue.
+Because when one receiver has successfully pass the message to downstream to consume, at same time, another session receiver may emit failure, and `Flux.merge` will put that message into the queue and request next message immediately.

+If we use publishOn, it changes our logic into the Aysnc world.
+For consuming message, we need the progress to be synchronized, so that I think we can't use `Flux.merge` and need to refactor the SB session manager and session receiver logic.

 ### Simplify receive logic